ijzershop/PrestaShop/modules/dashproducts/Readme.md

 ## About

-Enrich your stats, display a table of your latest orders and a ranking of your products.
+Adds a block with a table of your latest orders and a ranking of your products.

 ## Reporting issues